GluuFederation/docs-gg-prod/3.1.3/source/installation.md

 to the Gluu Gateway admin portal, create an ssh tunnel on port 1338 from your workstation to the Gluu Gateway server, and point your browser at `https://localhost:1338`.

+!!!
+Note
+    See [FAQ](./faq.md#how-can-i-change-the-listening-address-and-port) for global access configuration.